 And the poems that were written in that period are pretty universally awful.

-So when Blake and Wordsworth happened along in the 1780's and 1790's, they came upon a pretty debased literary scene.
+So when Blake and Wordsworth happened along in the 1780's and 1790's, they came upon a pretty debased Iiterary scene.
 And characteristically, they went on the attack.

-Now that sort of vitriol can only come from a man who has a much better defined sense of what he expects from literature, than did the men whom he was criticizing.
+Now that sort of vitriol can only come from a man who has a much better defined sense of what he expects from literature, than did the men whom he was attacking.

 And what really set Wordsworth off was that smug and complacent notion that poets must be part of a minority culture, that they must address an elite and privileged audience.

 By the end of the century, the people who still did read poetry - in other words, the traditional audience - were, by and large, indifferent to it.
 By then, though, there was a whole, vast, potential new audience to be tapped.